anna-ssi/anna-ssi.github.io/content/authors/anna/_index.md

 During my master's, I focused on developing online reinforcement learning agents that dynamically tune hyperparameters during allocated agent-environment interactions.
 I have also contributed to designing environments that are partially observable, never-ending, and continually changing, to evaluate the agent's adaptability.

-I am interested in developing agents that can operate in a partially observable setting in an online manner.
+I am interested in developing agents that operate in a partially observable setting in an online manner.
 In my opinion, one way to achieve this is by quantifying the amount of information an agent needs for efficient decision-making, as the agent relies on its experience in such environments.
 This interest also leads me to explore capacity-constrained agents—those with limits on the information they can obtain about the world they inhabit—which I believe is a key ingredient in achieving natural intelligence.

 **Contact:** ahakhver [at] brown [dot] edu